What pompelmi is

 antivirus engine.
 It exposes a single async function, scan(filePath),

-which returns a Promise resolving to one of three strings:
+which returns a Promise resolving to one of three Symbol constants:

 The name pompelmi is the Italian plural of pompelmo (grapefruit).
 It was chosen because grapefruits are bright, sharp, and slightly bitter — much like a good security check.